-- Setting for "Steering Assist" on is of the multi-information display is set to "On". (→P. 99) - Vehicle is not accelerated or decelerated by a fixed amount or more. - Steering wheel is not operated with a steering force level suitable for changing lanes. - · ABS, VSC, TRAC and PCS (Pre-Collision System) are not operating. - TRAC or VSC is not turned off. - Hands off steering wheel alert is not displayed. ( $\rightarrow$ P. 282)
+- Setting for "Steering Assist" on 🗱 of the multi-information display is set to "On". (→P. 105) - Vehicle is not accelerated or decelerated by a certain amount or more. - · Steering wheel is not operated with a steering force level suitable for changing lanes. - ABS, VSC, TRAC and PCS (Pre-Collision System) are not operating. - TRAC or VSC is not turned off. - Vehicle sway warning function

-Vehicle sway warning
+This function operates when all of the following conditions are met.

-- This function operates when all of the following conditions are met. - Setting for "Sway Warning" on is of the multi-information display is set to "On".(→P. 99) - Vehicle speed is approximately 32 mph (50 km/h) or more. - Width of traffic lane is approximately 9.8 ft.
-(3 m) or more. - No system malfunctions are detected. (→P. 581)
+- Setting for "Sway Warning" on 🚺 of the multi-information display is set to "On".(→P. 105) - Vehicle speed is approximately 32 mph (50 km/h) or more. - Width of traffic lane is approximately 9.8 ft.
+(3 m) or more. - No system malfunctions are detected. (\rightarrow P. 583)